bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 ********************************************************************************
 8. IF YOU CAN'T GET IT TO WORK

 Try harder!
-Try really hard, and if you are then still really stuck, post to the forum thread here:
+Try really hard, and if you are then still really stuck, post to the forum thread here: http://forum.xbmc.org/showthread.php?t=122199

-I am looking for general feesback and ideas, not to spend all my time answering basic support questions at this point.
+I am looking for general feedback and ideas, not to spend all my time answering basic support questions at this point.
 So if this seems beyond, then for the moment it probably is.
 Wait a bit until a more solid release comes along.

 ********************************************************************************